CANopenTerm/CANopenTerm/docs/README.md

   Static code analysis and unit tests for reliability.

 - **OS Abstraction Layer**:
-  Facilitates porting to other platforms.
+  Simplifies the process of porting to different platforms.

 ## Open Source Commitment